Skip to footer content

 renderer.RenderingOptions.EnableJavaScript = true;

-var PDF = await renderer.RenderUrlAsPdfAsync(url);
+using var pdf = await renderer.RenderUrlAsPdfAsync(url);

 return File(pdf.BinaryData, "application/pdf");

-How to Manage Memory Effectively?
+How Do You Manage Memory and Performance?

 public IActionResult OptimizedPdfGeneration()